 More Frogspawn had arrived in the Oakley Pond by the 12th and there were also several patches in the Flo Pond.
 The morning brought a frost and this was the first ‘blue sky’ day of the year.
-Several small flocks of Linnets were seen over the crop and in the hedgerows and a flock of 60+ were singing in the large Ash tree by the Holly hedge and could be heard 300metres away.
+Several small flocks of Linnets were seen over the bird food crop and in the hedgerows, and a flock of 60+ were singing in the large Ash tree by the Holly hedge which could be heard 300metres away.
 As we approached they flew off towards the crop in several smaller groups.

 Like in December, a lot of the days have been very grey and overcast, but on the 19th as the sun tried to break through, a rainbow appeared over the land.
 Two separate flocks of Linnets were seen over the crop, 30 and 40+.
 On both the 23rd and 24th a large flock of Linnets were perched in the large Sycamore tree by the Orchard gate at about 8am singing their hearts out, and on the 24th 300-400 were flying over the crop and were seen for some time, wheeling around in the air and occasionally settling in the crop, the hedgerows and even in the long grass.

-We recorded just one day with rain during the month with a total of 6.2mm.
-We then discovered that our weather station had stopped recording rain data sometime during the month.
+Oddly, we recorded just one day with rain during the month with a total of 6.2mm – we then discovered that our weather station had stopped recording rain data sometime during the month.
 Data from a local person showed 57mm of rain in the month just 39% of our 16 year average.
 Across the UK the Met Office reported 50% of average January rainfall.

 The mean temperature was 7°C and across the UK this was recorded as the sunniest January ever, however, here we had less sunshine than usual as we were swathed in low grey damp cloud for much of the month.